Silhouette of a man jumping over a rock on a hillside

 Source: Climate Analytics and New Climate Institute

-• Ensuring that your organisation’s policy positions, and the industry associations it is part of, contribute to creating a conducive environment for high priority climate policy interventions which will ultimately support your organisation’s net zero transition.
+• Ensuring that your organisation’s policy positions, and the industry associations it is part of, contribute to creating a conducive environment for high priority climate and nature policy interventions which will ultimately support your organisation’s net zero transition.

 Green wall building